 When this option is turned on, users will not be able to interact with Airtable features that enable the deployment of custom code into your Enterprise environment unless they are explicitly allowed.
-This includes the scripting extension, script templates, the Run a script action within Automations, as well as custom extension.
+This includes the scripting extension, script templates, the Run a script action within Automations, as well as custom extensions.
 To enable this functionality for your entire Enterprise, keep this option toggled off.

 If an admin does disable this feature for your Enterprise, you can optionally add specific users to an allowlist such that they can use these custom code features.
 To do so, enter a user’s email address into the space provided, and click the “Allow” button.
 Users previously added to the allowlist can be removed by clicking on the “x” next to their email address.

-NOTEThis setting has been available via the Enterprise Admin Panel since March 2020.
+This setting has been available via the Enterprise Admin Panel since March 2020.
 We recommend checking your Admin Panel settings to confirm that this setting is aligned with your security policies.

-The “Disable all integrations in Automations and External Source Sync, unless explicitly allowed” setting provides the option to prevent usage of these features where they may communicate with external services (outside of Airtable) unless explicitly allowed.
+This setting provides the option to prevent usage of these features where they may communicate with external services (outside of Airtable) unless explicitly allowed.